filerjs/filer/README.md

 #### sh.exec(path, [options], callback)<a name="exec"></a>

 Attempts to execute the .js command located at `path`.
+The `sh.exec` method enables apps to install larger programs into the file system and run them later without having to re-download.
 Such commands should be written so as to assume the existence of 3 global variables, which will be defined at runtime:
 * `options` - <Object> an object containing any arguments, data, etc.
 * `fs` - <FileSystem> the `FileSystem` object bound to this shell.
 * `callback` - <Function> a callback function of the form `function callback(error, result)`